matheusbrasilaguiar/gradify/README.md

 ## Vision

-**Gradify** is transforming how the world issues academic credentials and funds scholarships — using blockchain to ensure authenticity, automate disbursement, and build global trust in education.
+**Gradify** is revolutionizing how academic certificates are issued and scholarships are funded — using blockchain to ensure authenticity, automate scholarship allocation, and build global trust in education.

-We connect educational institutions, students, and donors in a trusted, decentralized ecosystem to democratize access to education worldwide.
+We connect educational institutions, students, and donors in a secure, decentralized ecosystem that democratizes access to education worldwide.

 ---